 Pipes that are at the greatest risk of rupturing are those that are located in the unprotected areas outside the building insulation or areas that are not sufficiently heated, such as basements, attics, and crawl spaces.

-A few simple tips can help keep them from bursting:
+A few simple plumbing tips can help keep them from bursting:

 - Fibreglass insulation or foam sleeves keep the pipes warm, letting the water flow, preventing rupture.